jeskodes/Example_Playwright_Tests_CSharp/README.md

 *I used AI tools to accelerate development and ensure best practices.*
 <br>
-*Each pull request was first reviewed by a Senior Dev and changes made according to their feedback*
+*Each pull request was first reviewed by a Senior Dev and changes made according to their feedback.*

 ## Quality Assurance Approach